krlvi/gitbutler/DEVELOPMENT.md

-# How to Hack on GitButler
+flskdj# How to Hack on GitButler

 Alrighty, you want to get compiling.
 We love you already.
 Your parents raised you right.
 Let's get started.